 On the flip side, if you chose the wrong document, without the right language, and/or if the state's laws don't allow for a non-judicial foreclosure under any circumstance… then the process can be slow, difficult, and costly.
 It might even be impossible if the loan documents weren't drafted properly.

 Why It Matters

 Now, it's usually not difficult to understand how seller financing works in one particular state.

-With a quick phone call to a local real estate attorney, you can get a pretty good idea for what the proper document are and what the foreclosure procedure looks like.
+With a quick phone call to a local real estate attorney, you can get a pretty good idea for what the proper document is and what the foreclosure procedure looks like.

 On the other hand, if you're buying and selling properties in several states (all of which have different laws and statutes), things can get confusing quickly because the rules in one state won't necessarily apply elsewhere.

 This is why it's essential to proceed with caution when you're venturing into the realm of seller financing.
 Don’t try to learn the process in a dozen different states at the same time.
 Get intimately familiar with how every aspect of seller financing works in ONE state, and once you know it inside and out, THEN you can start exploring other areas.

 Using The Right Loan Documents